 You can apply for the Amazon affiliate program to promote any physical products in your blog niche.
-Amazon pays up to 4% commission on each sale, and you have tons of products to recommend.
+Amazon pays up to a 4% commission on each sale, and you have tons of products to recommend.

 Research your blog niche to understand what kind of affiliate marketing opportunities are there.
 Apply to these programs and promote their products on your blog.

 Like TV ads, you can display ads on your blog to make money.
 It is one of the easiest ways of making passive income from your blog.
 You need to apply for an ad network to show ads on your blog.

 You can start with Google Adsense, and it doesn’t have any minimum traffic requirement to apply.
 Adsense pays around $3 per 1000 page views if most of your blog traffic is from English-speaking countries.

 Other ad networks that pay well are Mediavine and AdThrive.
 Depending on your niche, the RPM can range from $25 to $50.
 They both have minimum traffic requirements to apply.
 Once you have reached the minimum traffic threshold, you can apply for any one of these networks.